 Fostering the Best Start for Children

-South Tyneside Council is backing a national campaign aimed at encouraging more people to think about fostering.
+Foster carers in South Tyneside are supporting a national campaign aimed at encouraging more people to think about fostering.

-The Council is looking for more people who can offer a stable, loving home to children - particularly those in sibling groups - who cannot be with their birth family.
+The Council is looking for more people who can offer a stable, loving home to children - particularly those with complex needs and sibling groups - who cannot be with their birth family.

-South Tyneside Council's Children's Services have been ranked one of the best in the country after being rated "Good" by Ofsted.
-Fostering services were commended for their comprehensive training and support to carers and children in placement.
+South Tyneside Council's fostering service has been ranked one of the best in the country after being rated "Good" by Ofsted.
+Fostering services have been commended for their comprehensive training and support to carers and children in placement.